Your Guide to Fishing for Bay Area Trout

 Trout fishing can seem daunting at first, with all the terminology and baits that people use.
 In this article, I will try and give a quick summary of the techniques and setups that people use around the Bay.

-Perhaps a key thing to remember is that the trout we catch in the Bay Area are all planted from various hatcheries around the state.
+Perhaps a key thing to remember is that the trout we catch in the Bay Area are not wild fish, and instead are all planted from various hatcheries around the state.
 Having lived in concrete tanks their entire lives, these fish are not the brightest.
 What that means is that if the trout are there, you should be able to catch them as long as you are using the right baits or lures.
 In fact, many dough baits are designed to smell like the fish food these trout are fed in the hatchery.

 Your Rod and Reel

 When fishing for trout, I prefer using a light or ultra-light setup, spooled with 4-6 lb monofilament line.
 In general, trout have pretty good vision, so try and use as light of a line as possible.
-The lighter rod lets you cast smaller trout lures and baits farther, which can be important in certain scenarios.
+The lighter rod lets you cast smaller trout lures and baits farther, which can be important in certain scenarios (I’ll get more to this later).
 In addition, trout around here don’t get quite that big so it’ll be a lot more fun fighting fish on a lighter setup.

 If you want some specific recommendations: